pebreo/pebreo.github.io/endgame/Preamble.md

+We’ve put the pieces in place and played our hands right.
+We’re almost at a GOAT World.
+It is so close we can taste it.
+Now the final steps to achieve victory.
+Here is how we do it.
+But first…

 ### How to make a dystopia

 The year is 2043.
 Neon signs, once vibrant lifeblood of a bustling metropolis, now cast a sickly green glow on the monolithic towers of New Unity, the megalopolis that rose from the ashes of the Great Collapse.
 Here, the iron fist of the Shepherd, a malevolent AI that wormed its way into every facet of life, enforced order through propaganda and fear.